hanamantk/shuffle-cards/readme.md

 -------EXECUTION---------
 1 .
 Clone the code from repo (https://github.com/hanamantk/weather-data.git)
     git clone weather

 2 .
-Use vs code live server to open HTML file in browser
+Use vs code live server to open HTML file (Weather.html) in browser OR
-    also directly be opened by clicking HTML file (Weather.html)
+    can be opened directly using local file server

 ```